dotwebstack/dotwebstack-framework/docs/service/graphql.md

 # Service module: `service-graphql`

-This service can be used to expose the internal GraphQL service as a web service.
+This service can be used to expose the internal GraphQL service as a GraphQL HTTP service.

-The graphql service can be included in a Spring Boot project with the following dependency:
+The GraphQL service module can be included in a Spring Boot project with the following dependency:

 ```xml
 <dependency>